07 Apr Now is Not the Time for Child Welfare to Lose Focus on Domestic Violence

 - how to use core social work skills to continue to intervene with and support these families

-There is, however, a real risk that in times of crisis our systems resort to the well-worn path – the ‘failure to protect’ paradigm where survivors, usually mothers, are blamed for the impact of domestic violence perpetrators’ abuse on their children.
-This is at a time when society is placing huge additional burdens on families to keep children physically and emotionally well, safe, sane, clean, educated and entertained.
-This is a responsibility, along with the likely increase in need to care for other relatives during the pandemic, which is disproportionately placed on females in the family.
+During a time when society is placing huge additional burdens on families to keep children physically and emotionally well, safe, sane, clean, educated and entertained, this additional burden on survivors can become unbearable.
+These additional responsibilities, along with the likely increased need to care for other relatives during the pandemic, is disproportionately placed on the females in the family.
 Additionally, changes in perpetrators’ patterns of abuse can result in a detrimental impact on the survivor’s parenting – from an increase in poor mental health and substance use to an interference with the day-to-day routine and how the family functions.
+This makes holding these responsibilities even more difficult.

 - Reviewing and updating agency response protocols to domestic violence as a factor